nightwatchjs/nightwatch-docs/guide/mobile-app-testing/debug-tests.md

 #### Step 4

-Once the tests session is attached, you can select elements in the left pane to highlight it in the `App Source` pane and view all the details & attributes in the `Selected Element` pane as shown below.
+Once the tests session is attached,you can select elements in the left pane to highlight it in the `App Source` pane and view all the details & attributes in the `Selected Element` pane as shown below.

 ![Debugging with Appium Inspector][image-2]